 - Reporting Lag Time: It can take up to six weeks for DFP to provide reliable forecasting.
 As such, while the segment may have a population of 1M today, it could take up to six weeks for Google to reflect that population.

-- Device Composition: Salesforce DMP uses predictive cookie matching to fill in the gaps where cookies may not be present, such as mobile apps, Safari browser, ad blocking software, etc. However, because Google is looking for active audience cookies, the two systems use different logic around device composition.
+- Device Composition: Salesforce Audience Studio uses predictive cookie matching to fill in the gaps where cookies may not be present, such as mobile apps, Safari browser, ad blocking software, etc. However, because Google is looking for active audience cookies, the two systems use different logic around device composition.
 If your segment includes a high volume of non-stable cookies (mobile/Safari/cookie-less devices), that can impact the match rate.